Forficula spp., primarily the European earwig (Forficula auricularia)

 Home Orchardists: Cultivation of the soil in early spring in areas where earwigs are present will disturb nests and expose eggs to predators.
 Do not allow debris and decaying organic matter to accumulate in the garden.
 Earwigs can be trapped by using Tanglefoot, "stickem," or a similar material applied to the trunk of the tree to prevent their crawling up.
 Before emergence of the nymphs, wrap the trunk tightly with plastic wrap to ensure the insects can't crawl beneath the wrap.
 Apply the Tanglefoot to the plastic wrap, not the tree, as it can soften bark.
 Remove these bands before winter.
 Earwigs also can be trapped following the monitoring techniques described above.
 Empty traps each morning into a pail of water topped with detergent.
 Earwigs are attracted strongly to fish oil and to some extent vegetable oil.
 Insects can be trapped by filling a shallow container with the oil and burying it in soil up to its rim.

-Tachinid flies are predators of earwigs.
+Tachinid fly larvae are parasites of earwigs.

 Management-chemical control: HOME USE